-The purpose of this chapter is to explain the budgeting procedure and how the many subsidiary plans interlock to form the complete budget.
+HE PURPOSE OF THIS chapter is to explain the budgeting procedure and how the many subsidiary plans interlock to form the complete budget.
 Because the capital budgeting process is a complex part of the overall budget, it is discussed in Chapter 14.
 After an overview of the planning process, we give special emphasis to the sales planning process, since the accuracy of that budget determines the accuracy of the rest of a company's final budget.
-Finally, we describe a basic tool in evaluating a budget's reasonableness-the break-even analysis.
-The description includes the impact of changes in sales mix, sales price, and product cost on a company's break-even level.
+There is also a discussion of a variety of special budgeting topics, including the flex budget, attrition budgeting, and the most appropriate number of budgeting scenarios to prepare.